-Care for your feet and legs
+Take good care of your feet and legs

-Poor blood flow to the legs caused by PAD can keep wounds, cuts, and scrapes from healing properly.
-Prompt treatment can help you avoid this problem and is especially important for people who also have diabetes.
+Poor blood flow to the legs caused by PAD can keep wounds, cuts, and scrapes from healing right.
+Prompt treatment can help you avoid this problem.
+It's even more important for people who also have diabetes.

 Shoes should be comfortable and fit well.
 Avoid socks or stockings that are tight enough to leave elastic-band marks on your legs.
 They can make circulation problems and symptoms from PAD worse.

-- Keep your feet clean and moisturized to prevent your skin from drying and cracking.
+This helps prevent your skin from drying and cracking.
 Place cotton or lamb's wool between your toes to prevent rubbing and to absorb moisture.

-- Aspirin and other antiplatelet medicines to help lower the risk of heart attack and stroke.
+Other medicines can help lower your risk of heart attack and stroke.
+These include:

-- Statins to help lower cholesterol levels.
+- Statins and other medicines.
+They help lower cholesterol levels.